-EVNTIDX uniquely identifies each dental event (i.e., each record on the Dental file) and is the variable required to link dental events to data files containing details on prescribed medicines (MEPS 2017 Prescribed Medicines File).
-For details on linking see Section 5.0 or the MEPS 2017 Appendix File, HC-197I.
+EVNTIDX uniquely identifies each dental event (i.e., each record on the Dental file) and is the variable required to link dental events to data files containing details on prescribed medicines (MEPS 2018 Prescribed Medicines File).
+As part of the new CAPI design, the length of the EVNTIDX has changed to 16 in the file.
+In addition to the 2-digit panel number added in the beginning, a 2-digit event type number is added to the end.
+For details on linking see Section 5.0 or the MEPS 2018 Appendix File, HC-206I.